sillsdev/StoryProducer/README.md

 ##### From the command line:
 1. **Ensure that you have set up your Android device according to the previous section, "Before You Run the Tests."** (The device/emulator should be running.)
 2. Navigate to the root directory of the repository.
-3. Run `adb shell am instrument -w -e debug false org.sil.storyproducer.test/androidx.test.runner.AndroidJUnitRunner`.
+3. Run `adb shell am instrument -w -e debug false org.tyndalebt.spadv.test/androidx.test.runner.AndroidJUnitRunner`.
 ##### From Android Studio:
 1. **Ensure that you have set up your Android device according to the previous section, "Before You Run the Tests."**
 2. Open the Story Producer project (StoryProducer.iml) in Android Studio.
 3. Set the "Project" tool window to show "Android Instrumented Tests" (or just navigate to a directory containing Espresso tests).
 4. Right click on one of the directories that contains some Espresso tests (this can be the "app" directory, a specific folder, or a single test file.).
-5. Click "Run 'Tests in org.sil.storyproducer...'".
+5. Click "Run 'Tests in org.tyndalebt.spadv...'".
 6. The "Run" tool window shows the results of the tests.
 *Note:* If no tests appear in the "Run" window, you may need to toggle the visibility of passing tests.
 Currently, the toggle button looks like green checkmark inside of a circle.